yao-creative/yiyaotan-site/content/blog/ee/2025startup.md

 ## Why People Matter

 Mathematically, if startups are a process of constant innovation and being on the edge.
 If we think of the actions a startup takes as a sum individuals represented by Markov decision processes with new states.
-The only universally controllable common prior behind every action/ change is the person you hire.
+The only universally controllable common prior behind every action/ change is the person hired.
 They might be self-evolving themselves, that's a contextual caveat, but picking the correct one for the process.
 But also by observation almost all of the most successful startups without fail were spawned out of the most talented cofounding teams, by universality it's probably an assumed bare minimum.
 The Paypal Mafia, OpenAI, the fabled "Google Engineer" etc. just to name a few.

 ### What makes a good founder?

 There's an interesting interview between [Huberman -- Marc Andressen](https://open.spotify.com/episode/0qkK5lNuRFJq0o11Js5Hvl)

 1) Technically Strong.
 Comparative advantage wins technology races, economic transactions are opportunity costs/ slight disassortative in the manner.
-Everyone builds on top of an almost a similar absolute advantage, it's optimal for your upstream suppliers.
+Everyone builds on top of an almost a similar absolute advantage, it's optimal for one's upstream suppliers.
 (Eg. basic access to LLMs and cloud compute is universal expectation in 2025).

 2) Self-Conscious.
 Ability to understand nuance, high-frequency iterative self correction and alignment.